lupyuen/lupyuen.github.io/src/pinecone.md

 ![PineCone BL602 AT Demo Linker Map](https://lupyuen.github.io/images/pinecone-linkermap.png)

-Here we see the list of functions and data objects, sorted by size.
+Here we see the list of functions and data objects defined in bl602_demo_at.map, sorted by size.
 Let's look at the first page of functions and data objects.

 ## Find the WiFi Buffers